qteatime/kate/docs/source/user/manual/intro/emulator.rst

 This is the default case mode for the Kate emulator, but it's optimised for smartphones (and marginally for tablet devices).
-It includes virtual buttons on the sides and on the top, which can be pressed on a touch-capable device instead of requiring a physical gamepad or keyboard, and it tries to maximise the area used for the screen as much as possible.
+It includes virtual buttons on the sides which can be pressed on a touch-capable device instead of requiring a physical gamepad or keyboard, and it tries to maximise the area used for the screen as much as possible.
 This is also why it uses a thumbstick instead of the usual D-Pad (you can hold the thumbstick